Wright & Brown

 Based on a recommendation, the company started working with Wright and Brown in April 2018.
 With entries written by Wright and Brown as a starting point, Mindshare was shortlisted for the Marketing Masters Awards for its work on campaigns for War for the Planet of the Apes (Media, Gaming and Entertainment category), Fox’s Uncovering the Deep State (also Media, Gaming and Entertainment category) and Crowne Plaza (Travel, Leisure and Transport).

-In June 2018 — based on the campaign’s outstanding creative and commercial and using award entries written by Wright and Brown — Mindshare won the Social & Influencer Grand Prix at Cannes for ‘Nothing beats a Londoner’.
+In June 2018 — based on the campaign’s outstanding creative and commercial performance and using award entries written by Wright and Brown — Mindshare won the Social & Influencer Grand Prix at Cannes for ‘Nothing beats a Londoner’.

 “Wright and Brown has given us a consistent voice that showcases some of our best work in an amazingly well-written light.
 This has helped us win over judges on awards panels.
 We look forward to working with Karl and Karen in 2019.”
 Davina Rajoopillai, Projects & Events Manager, Mindshare